 The community of NYIT College of Osteopathic Medicine is exceptionally talented and innovative.
-Our new initiative will draw on this unique talent base - to create a photographic gallery, uniquely identified as us!
+Our initiative draws on this unique talent base - to create a photographic gallery, uniquely identified as us!

 TTLI is looking for any type of original photography that creatively connects with the NYIT College of Osteopathic Medicine.
 From macro to micro and anything in-between; in any color scheme -black and white, or inclusive of the brightest colors.

-The initial rollout of the Through the Lens Initiative will incorporate four quarterly segments, each targeting a specific theme/concept that relates to the College motto.
-The segments are:
+Through the Lens Initiative incorporate four quarterly segments per academic year, each targeting a specific theme/concept that relates to the College motto or vision.

 2. Hands and Touch –